jz-lu/ml-ph/README.md

 2. "Selective dynamics", which refers to a constraint on which directions (in terms of the lattice basis vector set) the VASP DFT calculator's relaxation protocol is allowed to relax the solid on, is shortened to "SD".

 ## Overview
 The purpose, (blackbox style) functions, and sample calculations are found in the _docs_ folder.
+The below details how to run the script, and then discusses a high-level idea of how it works. **A flow chart detailing the algorithm is found in the _docs_ folder as well**.

 ## Instructions on calling the automated script
+If any of this section if unclear, read the documentation first, in particular the **Input** section.
 You can run it directly or use a batch file to submit a job if you wish.
 The command-line calling, either way, should be of the form
 ```
 python3 start.py <typeFlag: 0 for real space, 1 for config sampling> <I/O DIRECTORY> <vdW T/F> <GAMMA or MP> <arg1> <arg2> ....
 Specify at least one arg (eledos, eleband, phdos, phband, energies).\n\n\t If using input file...\t Usage: "python3 start.py -f <filename>" where parameters are in the input file separated by a newline
 ```